Lendy / Saving Stream Peer To Peer Lending Review

 Easy!
 Click Here.
-(I receive 1% of your initial investment as a referral payment.
+(New customers receive £50 cashback on the investment of £1000.
 This payment is made by Lendy / Saving Stream and does not come from your investment.
 When you open an account through my website it helps me to continue to operate and offer this reviews.)

 What’s The Signup Process Like?

 Painless.
-They run the usual i.d. checks, no additional identification needed.
+They run the usual i.d. checks with additional documental requirements if needed.